fonzerelly/teststrategies-not-only-for-javascript/introduction.md

 ??VERTICAL
 ### BUT...
-* it is not appicable for every algorithm <!-- .element: class="fragment" -->
+* it is not applicable for every algorithm <!-- .element: class="fragment" -->
 * it works best for revertable operations <!-- .element: class="fragment" -->
 * it works for idempotent results <!-- .element: class="fragment" -->